Layers of Air Under Water

 01 _ About the Project

-The Aircoating technology is a fully patented process for air-retaining and biological surface coating, which was developed on the model of nature, more precisely the water-repellent water moss Salvinia Molesta.
+The Aircoating technology is a comprehensively patented process for air-retaining and biological surface coating, which was developed on the model of nature, more precisely the water-repellent floating fern Salvinia Molesta.

-Through continuous further development, the technology has great potential to be of considerable benefit in other areas of application – beyond shipping.
+Through continuous development, the Aircoating Technologies process has great potential to be of considerable benefit in other areas of application – beyond shipping.

 -